 ’11 August 3114 BC’ is the date that life began, according to the Mayans who were ancient astronomers.
 This is just one of the many interesting facts that you can learn at the historically and culturally rich port of Costa Maya Mexico or Puerto Costa Maya as it is locally called.
 The port is one of the most diverse ports to cruise to in the western Caribbean.

 The small Costa Maya cruise port, famous for the largest Mayan ruins is located in Mexico’s Yucatan peninsula south of Playa del Carmen, near Belize.
 It was transformed into a cruise ship destination in 2001 and was rebuilt in 2007 after the devastating hurricane Dean destroyed it.

-So, when Holland America visited the port a year later, cruise ship destination business was back in business and has been growing steadily since then.
-If you want to experience a historical adventure coupled with the 3 S’s that is sun, sand and sip then Costa de Maya is the place to be.
+So, when Holland America visited the port a year later, the cruise ship destination business was back in business and has been growing steadily since then.
+If you want to experience a historical adventure coupled with the 3 S’s that is sun, sand and sip, then Costa de Maya is the place to be.

 Things to Do in Costa Maya Mexico

-There is so much to do on this port that you might get easily confused as to where to start.
-Luckily, this detailed article is aimed at informing you everything you need to know about the port including fun things do in Costa Maya.
+There is so much to do in this port that you might get easily confused as to where to start.
+Luckily, this detailed article is aimed at informing you everything you need to know about the port, including fun things do in Costa Maya.

 First things first, everything you need to know about the cruise port of Costa Maya:

 1. Relax at the Port

 The port is designed to resemble a blissful modern tropical village.
-It offers a lot of amenities like 3 salty water pools that feature swim-up bars, restaurants, a shopping plaza and artisan markets.
+It offers a lot of amenities like 3 saltwater pools that feature swim-up bars, restaurants, a shopping plaza and artisan markets.
 If you don’t want to wander away from the ship, this is a great area to relax and enjoy your port day.